Company town: Model company towns

-During the late nineteenth century, model company towns materialised, as enlightened industrialists recognised that many poor workers were living in appalling conditions.
-These industrialists wished to combat the unsanitary and congested conditions common to working class districts in order to create better living conditions for workers.
+During the late nineteenth century, model company towns materialized as enlightened industrialists recognized that many poor workers were living in appalling conditions.
+These industrialists wished to combat the unsanitary and congested conditions common to working-class districts to create better living conditions for workers.
 Model company towns such as Port Sunlight (1888) and Bournville (1895) were influential in regards to their building and planning innovation.
 The ideas generated from these model towns are regarded as having a significant influence on the Garden City movement.

 The model company town is concerned with creating a productive and prosperous company.
 Enlightened industrialists believed this could be achieved by providing a healthier residential environment for their employees.
 Planning a model company town involved the fusion of new notions of house design and layout.
-The paternalism of the enlightened industrialist was exhibited in his desire to provide an environment for his employees that was aesthetically appealing and which included well-designed residences, parks, schools, libraries and meeting halls.
+The paternalism of the enlightened industrialist was exhibited in his desire to provide an environment for his employees that was aesthetically appealing and which included well-designed residences, parks, schools, libraries, and meeting halls.
 The industrialist also wished to contribute to his workers' well-being by providing social programs such as sporting events and functions.
-This, however, highlights the power and immense control possessed by the company owner, who could shape the lifestyle and activities of his employees to serve his own interests and those of the company.
+This, however, highlights the power and immense control possessed by the company owner, who could shape the lifestyle and activities of his employees to serve his interests and those of the company.